fdazen/fda-documentation/financial_reports.md

 **Total**: sum of all reservation for all displayed months.

-##**Rate Discrepancy Report**

-- The Rate Discrepancy Report shows any Folios that have a Price Discrepancy (i.e. the price paid differs from the default price of the rate selected).
-This report can also be filtered to display discounts only.
-Price Discrepancy is shown on a nightly basis.

-- This report is on the PostgreSQL DB so accounts will not be added by default.
-Request "Advanced Reports" if access is necessary (will take some time to sync across)

-- <span style="color:red;">This report is currently hidden from view as there's some disagreement with what it's purporting to show.</span>

 ##**Room Revenue Breakdown Report (RRB)**

 - Gives a Folio-by-Folio breakdown of all Room Revenue that falls in between the date range selected.
 Revenue is broken out by category (Taxable, Non-Taxable, Tax Exempt) and also by tax label.